tomchang25/whisper-auto-transcribe/README.md

 |     4     |      `medium`      |     ~5 GB     |      ~1/3      |       -        |
 |     5     |      `large`       |    ~10 GB     |      ~1/2      |    ~Sonix.ai   |

-*Time used is relatived to video/audio time
+*Time used is relatived to video/audio time and test in GPU acceleration mode

 <p align="right">(<a href="#top">back to top</a>)</p>